01What Degree Do You Need?

 03Getting Licensed as a Pharmacist

-In the United States, a pharmacist needs a professional license issued by a state, the District of Columbia, or a U.S. territory such as Guam, Puerto Rico, and the U.S. Virgin Islands.
+In the United States, a pharmacist needs a professional license issued by a state, the District of Columbia, or a U.S. territory such as Guam, Puerto Rico, or the U.S. Virgin Islands.
 Each jurisdiction's board of pharmacy sets its own requirements and licensees are only allowed to practice in that jurisdiction.
+If you want to practice elsewhere, you will need a new license.
+Licenses are usually transferable from state-to-state, but sometimes require taking additional exams.
+Check with the new state's board of pharmacy to learn about the requirements.
 Please see the National Boards of Pharmacy for a list of state boards.

 Steps to Licensure for Graduates of U.S. Pharmacy Schools